Support for Energy Education in Communities Programme

 The SEEC Programme was established following recommendations to government from the 2019 Electricity Price Review.
 It complements other initiatives across government, the community and private sector that focus on making homes warmer and more energy efficient.

-The SEEC Programme includes funding to build and expand the network of services to support people experiencing energy hardship achieve warmer, more energy-efficient homes and lower their energy bills.
+The SEEC Programme includes funding to build and expand the network of services to support people experiencing energy hardship in achieving warmer, more energy-efficient homes and lowering their energy bills.

 SEEC Programme – Support for Energy Education in Communities Programme